Frequently Asked Questions

 For more information, see our summary: Tax Savings & Break-even for Individual Investors.

 The Net Asset Value (NAV) of the LP or Fund is the value of all investments and cash of the Fund, less the costs and the management fee, but before deduction of any performance fee.
 The NAV per share is calculated by dividing the NAV of the LP/Fund by the number of outstanding units/shares.

 The NAV is calculated independently by our administrator, SGGG Fund Services Inc., which provides this service to hundreds of investment funds.
 In addition, the financials are audited annually by KPMG LLP.

 The targeted rollover / maturity date is June of the next calendar year.

 Rollover / maturity automatically occurs without requiring any action on the part of the investor.
 Investors receive corporate class mutual fund shares, which may be sold or reinvested, transferred to an RRSP or donated for additional tax savings.
 The shares can also be contributed to a regular investment account or TFSA, but no additional tax savings will result.

 Yes any sale, transfer, donation or redemption will trigger a capital gain.
 The resulting capital gain is equal to the difference between the proceeds received and the adjusted cost base (ACB) and this difference is taxed at the investors’ capital gains tax rate.
 The ACB is posted on this website or can be obtained here: https://terrafunds.ca/nav-acb/.

 RRSP Transfers & Donations

-Yes, on maturity in the 2nd calendar year your investment may be transferred to your RRSP or donated to charity for additional tax savings.
-See our Tax Savings Calculator.
+Yes, on maturity your investment in a Terra LP may be transferred to your RRSP or donated to charity for additional tax savings.

 Fees & Costs